Most Popular Pages

 How long will I serve as a juror?

 A petit juror “session” typically lasts 3 weeks in Bernalillo County.
 However, during this time, our experience is that a juror may report for jury selection 2-3 times on average.
-You will be checking the on-line juror schedule or calling the recorded phone message (505-841-7510) each evening after 4:30 P.M. to see if you have been randomly selected for the next day.
+You will be sent reporting instructions usually 2 days before you are needed and you will be checking the on-line juror portal to see if you are needed to report.

 Are there ever any instances when I may have to serve longer?